 That’s especially the case during the implementation of new tools and rebuilding a MarTech stack the company uses. eCommerce stores are a good example that quite often needs integrations with other tools.

-As web development evolves, so does tools, programming languages, and practices.
+As web development evolves, so do tools, programming languages, and practices.
 The early web was pretty much ruled with HTML.
 During the 2000s LAMP stack dominated the web dev world.
 Then the MEAN stack arrived as a considerable improvement mainly because it offered flexibility and a better environment for a SPA.
 As of late, Jamstack is under the spotlight of many.

 It’s not an issue that the stack you use is wrong.
 It is more of a case if it is future-proof.
 Now that is a concept open to different interpretations.